liquidg3/altair/README.md

     }

-From the config/listeners.json above you can see that the "onDidYellAtThermostat" method will be called when a device whose tags contain thermostat and whose command starts with the word "thermostat."
+From the config/listeners.json above you can see that the "onDidYellAtThermostat" method will be called when a device whose tags contain thermostat and is given a verbal command (speech to text) that starts with the word "thermostat."
 This gives the very cool effect of making it seem that we are commanding our thermostat by name (API's may change)!

 Now check out how easy it is to control our imaginary thermostat and maybe some [Philips Hue Light Bulbs](http://www.meethue.com) too: